SaeedRahmani/Github-Copilot_Workshop/README.md

+# This Project has been developed solely by using Github Copilot as part of a workshop on introducing the Github Copilot capabililites.
+The following lines of the README file are also generater by Github Copilot.

 # Linear Regression Project

 This project generates data based on a linear function, fits a linear regression model on it, and plots both the data and the fitted model.